How to Help an Oxy Addict

 800-934-1582

-The first thing that you need is to understand what oxy is.
-Oxy is an additive painkiller that doctors use to treat chronic or acute pain.
-Some of the conditions that oxy treats are:
+The first thing that you need to understand is the nature of Oxy.
+This is an additive painkiller that doctors use to treat chronic or acute pain.
+Some of the conditions that it treats include:

 • Back pain